Coronavirus latest: US Senate fails to reach deal on economic stimulus | DW | 21.03.2020

-The US Senate will need another day to pass a bipartisan deal on a coronavirus economic stimulus bill.
+The US Senate is still negotiating a coronavirus economic stimulus bill.
 Google has launched a US-focused website as an informational resource about the virus.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)